 In 2002, working with The Wetland Trust and an MSc student from Reading University, Brian Cresswell initiated a radio-tracking study of Bearded Tits.
 The research was conducted at a private nature reserve in East Sussex (UK), and compared the foraging behaviour of adults and independent young.
 Using 'RANGES 6' range analysis software, we analysed range overlap within and between age classes, looked at habitat preferences and used dynamic interaction analysis to investigate the formation of juvenile pairs (an interesting behaviour in bearded tits).
 Juvenile females ranged further overall than adult and juvenile males, but their core ranges were the same, suggesting that juvenile females were more excursive.
 Range overlap within age classes was greater than between age classes at most levels of range core area (as estimated by location data utilisation in cluster analysis).
 Areas with the densest locations appeared to be exclusive.
 Adult ranges excluded juveniles, and vice versa, at 65% location data utilisation (65% cores).
 Adult ranges were exclusive of other adults at 35% cores and juveniles of other juveniles at 20% cores.
 Dynamic interaction analysis indicated that at least two of the juveniles had formed pairs, but there was little evidence of flocking, and static range overlap was a poor predictor of dynamic associations.
 The most used habitat in proportion to availability for both age classes was Phragmites.
 The second most used habitat for adults was Typha, whereas for juveniles it was small pools of open water (probably the water's edge was used).

 Brian Cresswell is leading a study of barn owl dispersal; to investigate movements, habitat use and causes of mortality during their first year of life.
 This is a joint venture with The Wetland Trust and 'Chalk & Hawks', a European-funded project combining conservation with wildlife tourism.
 The project started in Sussex in 2003 where we monitored the behaviour of a brood of barn owls before and after tagging (using CCTV).
 The owls habituated almost immediately to their backpack and harness.
 In 2004 the study was extended to three more broods (nine birds), this time in Dorset, and three birds which survived now have young of their own.
-Currently we are seeking funds for a PhD student in 2006 onwards to expand the project and generate more meaningful sample sizes.

 Sean Walls is currently advising a local study on Sika Deer, Cervus nipon started by Bournemouth University and the Royal Society for the Protection of Birds to look at the management of the fast increasing population.
 It is early days, so there are no publications yet.